 Clemson University’s rich military history was front and center in the nation’s capital recently when videos of veterans’ military service remembrances were presented to the Library of Congress.
 At a Baltimore-Washington Alumni Club event in Washington, D.C., College of Business Dean Wendy York added 25 veteran interviews to the Library of Congress’ collection of more […]

 Since graduating Clemson University 11 years ago, Jennifer Nielson has traveled the world and the United States during her time in the U.S. Army, and has now settled back down in the Upstate as a Transitional Care Coordinator for AnMed Health.
 She’s not only making an impact in her community through her job, but also […]

-Clemson University’s Army and Air Force Reserve Officer Training Corps units will hold a joint ceremony to commission 36 officers at 1 p.m.
-May 7 in Tillman Hall auditorium.
-Nineteen students will receive commissions into the U.S. Army, and 17 students will receive commissions into the U.S. Air Force.
+Clemson University’s Army and Air Force Reserve Officer Training Corps (ROTC) units will hold a joint ceremony to commission 16 second lieutenants at 10 a.m.
+Wednesday, Dec.
+19, in Tillman Hall Auditorium.
+Six students will receive commissions into the U.S. Army and 10 will receive commissions into the U.S. Air Force.

 Education at Clemson did not come easy for Major David W.E.
 Black.

 Three remarkable men, representing three hellish wars that have become cornerstones of American history, shared a stage at Clemson University Thursday, Oct.
 4. It was the first, and likely will be the only time living prisoners of war from WWII, Korea and Vietnam appeared together at the university that was founded in 1889 as an all-male military college and, according to current president Jim Clements, still prides the military leaders forged in its Reserve Officers’ Training Corps programs and their extraordinary deeds in service to the nation above all else that it does.